usamatar/usamatar/README.md

+Here’s your updated GitHub profile README with the requested changes:

 # 👋 Hello There!
 I'm Usama Tariq

-## 🎓 Fresh Graduate in Computer Science | Web Developer
+## 🎓 Fresh Graduate in Computer Science | Software Engineer

 Welcome to my GitHub profile!
-I'm a passionate web developer with a strong foundation in programming and modern web technologies.
+I'm a passionate software engineer with a strong foundation in programming and modern web technologies.
 I thrive on solving complex problems and enjoy learning new tools and frameworks to build impactful projects.

 - 🚀 **Currently Exploring**: Full-Stack Web Development
 - 🛠️ **Working On**: Personal projects using ReactJS, Redux, Node.js, and Express.js